No products in the cart.

 We have had many restaurant owners and managers become clients, using our soundproof curtain tracks to divide restaurant space and create modular dining rooms.
 These may be retracted when needed, and provide a great way to segment the restaurant from noisy parties.

-So there are several obvious reasons why you should watch out for loud noises and to make sure, if you’re the manager, that the restaurant stays at a noise level appropriate for conversation.
+There are several obvious reasons why you should watch out for loud noises and to make sure, if you’re the manager, that the restaurant stays at a noise level appropriate for conversation.
 We hope this was helpful whether you’re a restaurant owner or a curious reader, and if you have any more questions don’t hesitate to reach out!